 In determining whether this defense would fit the scenario above, it would be important to know whether John and Anne actually believed that the fence constituted the actual boundary line.
 If they both believed that the fence was actually on the boundary line as stated in the deed, then this defense would apply.
 However, if either Anne or John did not believe that the fence was the actual boundary line, but instead agreed that it was a good estimation of the boundary line, then the defense would fail.
 This is an important distinction since it is what separates this defense from the defense of boundary by acquiescence.

-Given that boundary lines can become the source of costly litigation, it is essential that the deed be consulted and an official survey taken (if practicable) before any sort of boundary marker is created between two adjoining properties.
-Not only does checking the deed help ward off future litigation, but it can also be an instrumental tool in insuring that the property, as described in the deed, remains fully in tact.
-If the deed is not first consulted, property can be lost when a court later rules that one of the above defenses applies and relocates an official boundary line in compliance with the rule of law.
+Given that boundary lines can become the source of costly litigation, it is essential that the deed be consulted and an official survey was taken (if practicable) before any sort of boundary marker is created between two adjoining properties.
+Not only does checking the deed help ward off future litigation, but it can also be an instrumental tool in ensuring that the property, as described in the deed, remains fully intact.
+If the deed is not first consulted, the property can be lost when a court later rules that one of the above defenses applies and relocates an official boundary line in compliance with the rule of law.

 Bahr v.
 Imus, 250 P.3d 56 (Utah 2011)